RUSSELL HANSON, DAVID BOHM AND OTHERS ON THE SEMANTICS OF DISCOVERY

 The hidden-variable thesis is Bohm’s more mature view.
 He started out as an advocate of the Copenhagen interpretation, which he also calls the “usual” interpretation, and then changed his mind after the talk with Einstein in 1951, the year in which his textbook titled Quantum Theory was published setting forth his earlier view.
 There are at least two noteworthy features of this early book.
 The first is Bohm’s distorted understanding of Bohr’s philosophy of quantum theory.
 The second is his ontology for quantum theory, the ontology of potentialities, which anticipated Heisenberg’s similar ontology of potentia by seven years.

 In the “Preface” to his Quantum Theory Bohm says that as a result of the work of Neils Bohr, it has become possible to express the results of quantum theory in terms of comparatively qualitative and imaginative concepts, which are totally different from those appearing in the classical theory.
-He rejects the view that the quantum properties of matter imply the renunciation of the possibility of these properties being understood in the customary imaginative sense, and that they imply the sufficiency of only a self-consistent mathematical formalism which can in some mysterious way correctly predict the numerical results of experiments.
+He rejects the view that the quantum properties of matter imply the renunciation of the possibility of these properties being understood in the customary imaginative sense, and that they only imply the sufficiency of only a self-consistent mathematical formalism, which can in some mysterious way correctly predict the numerical results of experiments.
 The eighth chapter of the book is titled “An Attempt to Build a Physical Picture of the Quantum Nature of Matter”, and Bohm writes in a footnote that many of the ideas appearing in the chapter are an elaboration of material in Bohr’s Atomic Theory and the Description of Matter.
 However, Bohm’s understanding of Bohr is distorted.
 Bohr maintained an instrumentalist view of the equations of quantum theory, which rejects any semantics or ontology for quantum theory, and he repeatedly denied explicitly that quantum phenomena are pictureable.
 From Bohm’s statement in his 1952 articles that his hidden-variables thesis was the result of a talk with Einstein in 1951, it is reasonable to speculate that Einstein had read Bohm’s book, had recognized that Bohm was ripe for disillusionment with the views in Bohr’s philosophy, and had concluded that Bohm was ready for induction into the ranks of Bohr’s critics.
-In any event whatever may have been Einstein’s unreported comments to Bohm in their private conversation, the ultimate outcome after forty years was Bohm’s Undivided Universe: An Ontological Interpretation of Quantum Theory (1973), a book in which Bohm explicitly says he is supplying an ontology to replace the epistemological interpretation he thought he had found in Bohr’s writings.
+In any event whatever may have been Einstein’s unreported comments to Bohm in their private conversation, the ultimate forty years later was Bohm’s Undivided Universe: An Ontological Interpretation of Quantum Theory (1973), a book in which Bohm explicitly says he is supplying an ontology to replace the epistemological interpretation he thought he had found in Bohr’s writings.

 The ontology for quantum theory that Bohm described in 1951 is a wholistic ontology of potentialities, in which the world is an indivisible unit where quanta have no component parts describable by hidden variables, and are not even separate objects, but are only a way of talking about indivisible transitions.
 This metaphysics is also called monism.
 At the quantum-mechanical level the properties of a given object do not exist separately in the quantum object alone, but rather are potentialities which are realized in a way that depends on the systems with which the object interacts.
 Thus the electron has the potentiality for developing either its particle-like or its wave-like form, depending on whether it interacts with an apparatus that measures either its position or momentum.
 Bohm’s views are also realist; he does not maintain that the quantum phenomenon has its properties because it is being measured.
 He says that a quantum-mechanical system can produce classically describable effects not only in a measuring apparatus, but also in all kinds of systems that are not actually being used for the purpose of making measurements.
 Throughout the process of measurement the potentialities of the electron change in a continuous way, while the forms in which these potentialities can be realized are discrete.
 The continuously changing potentialities and the discontinuous forms in which the potentialities may be realized are complementary properties of the electron.